Poghappy/alohagame/README.md

 ### Use Real Applications

-Bytebot isn't limited to web interfaces.
+AlohaGameBot isn't limited to web interfaces.
 It can:

 - Use desktop applications like text editors, VS Code, or email clients
 - Run scripts and command-line tools